 - Fill a stack of paperback books 200 feet (61 m) high

 - Take a century to recite, if we recited at one letter per second for 24 hours a day

-- Extend 3,000 km (1,864 miles), that's about the distance from London to the Canary Islands or from New York City to Manaus in Brazil.
+- Extend 3,000 km (1,864 miles), that's about the distance from London to the Canary Islands, Washington to Guatemala or from New Delhi to Hanoi.

 This page was last updated on 2017-01-06